Impact Driver vs. Drill: What’s the Difference?

 If you need to drill holes and drive the occasional medium-sized screw, a regular drill will suit you fine.
 If you’ve got a deck to build, a plywood subfloor to install, a tree house to screw together or any other job involving lots of wood screws, consider investing in an impact driver.

-It’ll cut down your work time significantly, while giving you the satisfaction of driving large screws into wood in just a few seconds.
+Using an impact driver will significantly cut down your work time, while also giving you the satisfaction of driving large screws into wood in just a few seconds.
 Like all power tools, if you invest in an impact driver, be sure to use it safely.
 Wear safety glasses, keep your hands, clothes and hair clear of the tool during use, and avoid workspace clutter that might cause an accident.

 Choosing an Impact Driver

 Another consideration is brushed versus brushless motors.
-Drivers with brushless motors are somewhat more expensive, but also more efficient and powerful, while generating less heat and having longer battery run time between charges.
+Drivers with brushless motors are somewhat more expensive but are also more efficient and powerful while generating less heat and having a longer battery run time between charges.